 Once pollinated, they develop into fruits filled with many little seeds.
 The seed pods on an elephant ear plant must be cracked open to reveal the numerous seeds.

 Planting Elephant Ear Flower Seeds

-Once the Alocasia elephant ear has seed pods, remove them once the pod has dried and the seeds are mature.
+Once the Alocasia elephant ear has seed pods, remove them when the pod has dried and the seeds are mature.
 Germination is capricious and variable on these plants.
 Seeds should be removed from the pods and rinsed.

 Use a humic rich medium with a generous amount of peat.
 Sow the seeds on the surface of the soil and then lightly dust them with a pinch of medium.
 Spray the top of the soil with a misting bottle and keep the medium lightly damp but not soggy.

 Once seedlings appear, which may be as long as 90 days after planting, move the tray to a location with indirect but bright light.

 Propagation of Elephant Ear